Curtain Antennas

 .41 A -3.14 deg

-The current maximums must have equal phase shifts and currents.
+For maximum gain and cleanest pattern, the current maximums must have the same relative phase and equal currents.
 The lower element has 20 log (.41/.65) = 4 dB less power than the upper element!

-The phase error at element current maximums is about 16.5 degrees, but this is for a minimum possible length high velocity factor feedline.
+Phase error at element current maximums is about 16.5 degrees, but this is for a minimum possible length high velocity factor feed line.
+A real antenna would likely be even worse.

-This transposed feed arrangement only works best with one half-wave element spacing, so we gain next to nothing by making spacing wider.
-With the dimensions shown above, the Lazy-H will only work optimally when the velocity factor of the open wire line is nearly the same as freespace!
+The commonly-suggested transposed feed arrangement works best with half-wave element spacing or slightly less, there is next to no improvement in performance by making spacing wider.
+With dimensions shown above, the Lazy-H will only work optimally when the velocity factor of the open wire line is nearly the same as freespace, and only on one band!

-This is not such a good feed method.
-It is probably one to stay away from unless you are planning on single band operation.
-To ensure the elements are fed in-phase, this feed method requires the open wire line be exactly 1/2 wavelength electrical length and be properly transposed.
+This is not a good feed method.
+It is a feed system to avoid unless we are planning on single band operation and closer element spacings.
+To ensure the elements are fed in-phase, this feed method requires the open wire line be exactly 1/2 wavelength electrical length and be properly transposed, and it requires the elements be exactly one full wavelength long for proper current distribution.

 What causes the elements to be in-phase, when at first glance they appear to be out-of-phase?